dadashvespek/SliceFrenzy-Webcam-Warrior/README.md

 ## Unleash your inner ninja: slice, dice, and master the art of motion in a thrilling fruit-chopping frenzy!

 ### To play:
-first clone the repo to your local machine (note: currently the game is not optimized so it might not run smoothly on lower-end devices)
+first clone the repo to your local machine

 In the folder directory install required packages with:
 ```